eagle-head/timekeeper-countdown/docs/api-reference.md

 dispatch({ type: ActionTypes.START });
 ```

-This structure provides the API reference with detailed information on the **useCountdown** hook, the **CountdownState** enum, and the **Actions** available.

-Now, users can see how to properly utilize the `CountdownState` to manage UI elements like buttons based on the countdown’s current state.
+With this structure, you can easily manage the countdown `state` and `actions` like `start`, `pause`, and `reset`.
+Additionally, the CountdownState can be utilized to control UI components, such as enabling or disabling buttons, based on the current `state` of the countdown.